Top 10 things to do in Hauterives

 4- The Ideal Palace of the Postman Cheval

 Postman Cheval's Ideal Palace is Hauterives's flagship attraction.
 In 1869, postman Ferdinand Cheval was assigned to Hauterives.
 Over the years and during his long postal rounds, he collected pebbles and built his famous Ideal Palace.
-It is Hauterives's flagship attraction and one of France's most astonishing monuments.
-Construction took more than 30 years to complete, resulting in a building approximately 26 meters long and 12 meters high.
+It is Hauterives's flagship attraction and one of the most astonishing monuments in France.
+Construction took more than 30 years to achieve a building approximately 26 meters long and 12 meters high.
 It is an incredible feat and a fascinating monument.
-There are so many details that you should allow plenty of time to appreciate everything.
-Cheval built his tomb in the Hauterives cemetery near the Palace.
-A visit to the museum provides a better understanding of Mr. Cheval's story and his sources of inspiration.
+There are so many details that you should allow plenty of time to appreciate everything...
+Near the Palace, Cheval built his tomb in the Hauterives cemetery.
+A visit to the museum allows you to better understand the story of Mr. Cheval and his sources of inspiration...

 Prices: